fusioncharts/dev_centre_docs/getting-started/ember/your-first-chart-using-ember.md

 ## Prerequisite

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.

-- Ember requires Node.js and NPM installed your machine.
 Please check it by running node -v and npm -v respectively.
-To get Node.js, go to [Node.js](https://nodejs.org/) website to install it properly.
+To get Node.js, go to the [official website](https://nodejs.org/).

-Find more about `ember-cli` [here](https://guides.emberjs.com/release/getting-started/quick-start/).To initiate an Ember project through `ember-cli`, follow the steps mentioned below:
+Find more about `ember-cli` [here](https://guides.emberjs.com/release/getting-started/quick-start/).
+To initiate an Ember project through `ember-cli`, follow the steps mentioned below:

 ```javascript
 npm install -g ember-cli